eikek/publet/doc/src/main/resources/org/eknet/publet/doc/_webdav.md

 Resources below those configured paths are only available via webdav.
-Since they must be mounted in the content tree, server templates can still access them (You can use them in templates, for example create download links those resources; but templates are not processed).
+Since they must be mounted in the content tree, server templates can still access them (You can use them in templates, for example create download links to those resources; but templates are not processed).

 The list must use subsequent numbers, once no filter for a number exists, the